-Manikins, fins: See Section 10 - Facility and Equipment Standards.
+- Manikins, fins: See Section 10 Facility and Equipment Standards and Scrutineering Procedures.
 The manikin is completely filled with water and sealed for the event.
-Competitors must use the manikins supplied by organisers.

-Positioning the manikin: The manikin is located at a depth between 1.8 m and 3 m.
-In water deeper that 3 m, the manikin shall be placed on a platform (or other support) to position it at the required depth.
+Competitors must use the manikins supplied by organisers. - ii) Positioning the manikin: The manikin is located at a depth between 1.8 m and 3 m.
+In water deeper than 3 m, the manikin shall be placed on a platform (or other support) to position it at the required depth.